|

 Graduate Students (2 Ph.D., 9 M.S.)

 Katie Wenzell, Ph.D.
 2021.
 Plant Biology and Conservation Program - NU/CBG.
 Do Pollinators Drive Divergence?
 Connecting Floral Phenotypes, Pollinators, and Gene Flow to Understand Floral Trait Divergence in Castilleja.
-Current: Postdoctoral scientist, John Innes Center, Norwich, UK.
-Kelsey Byer's lab.
+Current: NSF Posdoctoral Research Fellow.
+California Academy of Sciences and University of Maryland.

 Katherine (Kat) Andrews, M.S.
 2019.
 Plant Biology and Conservation Program - NU/CBG.
 Precipitation frequency negatively impacts plant survivorship, growth, phenology and herbivory in Oenothera harringtonii.
 Current: Director of cultivation, Standards and Practicies, Cresco Labs.